broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 #### 2. UMI extraction

 Unique molecular identifiers (UMIs) are DNA tags (bases) that identify each DNA molecule before PCR amplification.
-UMIs enable us to detect whether two reads that align to the same position in the reference are sequences of the same DNA molecule (have the same UMIs; PCR duplicates) or are two separate copies of DNA that happen to have the same sequence (have different UMIs; biological or natural duplicates).
+They enable us to detect whether two reads that align to the same position in the reference are sequences of the same DNA molecule (have the same UMIs; PCR duplicates) or are two separate copies of DNA that happen to have the same sequence (have different UMIs; biological or natural duplicates).

 For example, the Illumina sequencers used by the Broad Genomics Platform read 151 bp per read, of which 5 bp are reserved for the UMIs.